ademakov/MainMemory/README.md

 # Build

-MainMemory relies on the venerable autotools suite for builds.
+MainMemory relies on the venerable autotools suite to build.
 The build procedure is as follows:

 ```